stonith404/pingvin-share/README.md

 2. Go to [Railway Dashboard](https://railway.app/dashboard) and create a new project, connect with your Github if asked.

 3. Deploy from Github repo.
 Select the repo you just forked!
-Then click **Deploy Now**
+Then click **Deploy Now**!

 4. Go to `pingvin-share` production env setting, find `Environment - Domains`, click **Generate Domain** and enjoy!